stephen-l-jones/stephen-l-jones.github.io/static/markdown/strategic-avenues-to-superior-performance.md

 ##### By Stephen Jones, Ph.D.
 ###### Updated January 2026

 FIRMS REACH superior performance in different ways.
 Beneath those differences lie five recurring economic logics, which I call _strategic avenues_.
-Each leads to higher profits differently⁠—by reshaping value, price, cost, or sales volume.
+Each leads to higher profits differently.
 Leaders who understand these avenues can craft better strategy.

-## Value composition diagrams
+## Value composition
-Value composition diagrams show how strategic avenues affect value, price, cost, and sales.
-They reveal each avenue’s economic logic, showing how profit rises through higher margins or greater unit sales.
+Customer value, price, cost, and sales define the composition of value⁠—how value is created and divided by a firm.
+A strategic avenue uniquely affects value composition, which is articulated using value composition diagramming.

-A value composition diagram uses simple stacked bars to depict value creation and value capture.[^1] It is based on a firm’s demand and cost curves, as shown in Figure 1.
+A value composition diagram is a conceptual tool that uses simple stacked bars to compare differences in value creation and capture.[^1] It is based on a firm’s demand and cost curves, as shown in Figure 1.
 Panel A recreates Figure 4 from [_Value Creation and Value Capture_](./value-creation-and-value-capture), which depicts a monopoly.
 The blue area represents consumer surplus captured by customers.
 The green area represents profit captured by the monopolist.
 And the red area represents value captured by others in the value chain, such as suppliers and employees.
 The value in Panel A is represented by the first stacked bar of panel B, before rivals enter the market.
 The height of the bar at `V` represents the average customer value per unit, or simply “unit value.”
 The height at `P` represents the average price of the product.
 And the height at `C` represents the average total cost per unit, or “unit cost.”
 The width of the bar represents the quantity demanded, or “unit sales.” `V − P` is the average consumer surplus per unit, and `P − C` is the firm’s average profit per unit, or “unit margin.”
 Like panel A, the blue, green, and red areas in panel B represent value captured by the customer, firm, and value chain, respectively.

 ![Figure 1.
 Diagramming new rival entry](../img/value-composition.png#small)